Guillemdb/FractalAI/README.md

 It should be pretty straightforward to run in Python 3.
 Python 2 is not supported.

-It only needs numpy and [gym["atari"]](https://github.com/openai/gym) **[[2](#bibliography)]**, although we also recommend installing the Jupyter Notebook for running the example.
+It only needs numpy and [gym["atari"]](https://github.com/openai/gym) **[[2](#bibliography)]**, although we also recommend installing the Jupyter Notebook for running the [Example.ipynb](https://github.com/FragileTheory/FractalAI/blob/master/Example.ipynb). notebook.

 #### Installing dependencies